County of Santa Barbara

 23DVP-00016, Fourth District, as follows: (EST. TIME: 35 MIN.)

-a) Make the required findings for approval of the Proposed Project, consisting of a General
+a) Make the required findings for approval of the Proposed Project, consisting of a General Plan

-Plan Amendment, Rezone, and Development Plan (Case Nos.
-23GPA-00001, 23RZN-00001
+Amendment, Rezone, and Development Plan (Case Nos.
+23GPA-00001, 23RZN-00001 and

-and 23DVP-00016), including California Environmental Quality Act (CEQA) findings;
+23DVP-00016), including California Environmental Quality Act (CEQA) findings;

 b) Adopt the Final Mitigated Negative Declaration (Case No. 24NGD-00011) including the

-mitigation and monitoring program contained in the conditions of approval and determine
+mitigation and monitoring program contained in the conditions of approval and determine that as

-Negative Declaration shall be prepared for this Proposed Project;
+Declaration shall be prepared for this Proposed Project;

 c) Adopt a Resolution amending the Santa Barbara County Zoning Map (Case No.